 1. To see runners closest to the start of the race, go to Grand Avenue, between Columbus Drive and State Street, near Mile 1, or anywhere along State Street, between Grand Avenue and Jackson Boulevard.
 This is a great photo opp to catch your runner near the Chicago Theater sign on State Street.

-2. Visit the Bank of America Shamrock Shuffle Cheer Zone, located at the 8K mark.
+2. Visit the designated Cheer Zone, located at the 8K mark.
 The 8K mile marker is the turnaround point at the intersection of Sheridan and Broadway.

 3. Check out the Charity Block Party Cheer Zone at Mile 15.
 This Cheer Zone is located at Adams and Loomis near Whitney Young High School.

 4. Join in the celebration at the finish line!
-The Bank of America Cheer Zone at Mile 26 is located near the finish line at Michigan Avenue and Roosevelt Road.
+The Cheer Zone at Mile 26 is located near the finish line at Michigan Avenue and Roosevelt Road.

 5. After the race, plan to meet your runner at the runner reunite area in Butler Field, located north of Jackson Drive, between Columbus Drive and Lake Shore Drive.
 Spectator access to Runner Reunite and the Post-Race Party in Grant Park opens at 9:30 a.m. on race day.